zedlopez/ifm/Writing with Inform.md

 Now we can ask if Poirot "can approach" Hotchkiss, and so on.

+## Verbs which mean properties

+So far `The verb ... means ...` has always had a relation as its meaning.
+But here is an alternative:

+	A person has a number called age.

+	The verb to be aged means the age property.

+And then, for example:

+	Alice and Bethany are people.
+Alice is aged 43.
+Bethany is aged 16.

+So is this a completely new sort of meaning for a verb?
+In fact not: under the surface, it's another kind of relation in disguise. `Alice is aged 43` says that a relation we might call "age property being equal to" holds between `Alice` and the number `43`.

+This is a nice way to make descriptions and conditions more expressive.
+We could write, say, `if three people are aged 20`.
+Developing this example further, and using an adjective as well:

+	Definition: A person is young if their age is 18 or less.

+	Instead of examining a young person (called the kid): say "Oh, round about [age of the kid in words]."

+	Instead of examining somebody aged 16: say "Supposedly sweet."

+	The magic wand is here.

+	Instead of waving the magic wand in the presence of a young person (called the kid): now the kid is aged 32;
+		say "Shazam!
+[The kid] is now a realtor from Des Moines."

 ## Indirect relations

 ^^{relations: indirect} ^^{relations: paths through} ^^{relations: distance through} ^^{pathfinding: arbitrary relations} ^^{route-finding, fast/slow} ^^{fast route-finding+useopt+: for particular relations} ^^{slow route-finding+useopt+: for particular relations} ^^{distance: measuring with (number of steps)+sourcepart+} ^^{counting: steps in an indirect relation}